idd-yz/idd-yz.github.io/README.md

-# Interaction Design: Course Wedsite
+# Interaction Design: Course Website

 This is a **placeholder** _document_